 In summary, initialization problems cause a transient period of poor forecast quality, and can permanently degrade longer-term forecast skill or cause rejection of good data.
-Hence, data-assimilation methods to reduce startup imbalances, such as described next, are highly desirable.
+Data-assimilation methods (described next) attempt to reduce startup imbalances, and are an important part of NWP.

+20.5.2.
 Data Assimilation and Analysis

-The technique of incorporating observations into the model's initial conditions is called data assimilation.
+The technique of incorporating observations into the model's initial conditions is called data assimilation (DA).
 Most assimilation techniques capitalize on the tendency of NWP models to create a balanced state during their forecasts.